American germander

 Key Features

-- Square-shaped stems common to the mint family
+- Square, hairy stems typical of the mint family

 - Opposite, lance-shaped leaves with serrated edges